Battlbox

 Sources of Carbon Monoxide in Homes

-Several household appliances can produce carbon monoxide, including:
+Several household appliances can produce carbon monoxide, especially if they are malfunctioning or lack proper ventilation:

 - Gas stoves and ovens